Businesses Franchises Brokers

 Businesses with consistent financial performance, above average revenue and earnings, demonstrable growth potential, low owner involvement, unique competitive advantages, and a seller willing to finance will command a multiple at or above the upper quartile.
 Smaller businesses with thin profit margins, full-time owner involvement, and many direct competitors will trade at or below the lower quartile.
 Most businesses will fall somewhere in the middle.

-Based on this data, half of plastic and rubber product manufacturers are valued and sold between 2.8 and 4.9 times their annual seller discretionary earnings, with 25% of well-run, larger businesses trading above this range, and 25% of smaller, less desirable businesses trading below.
+Based on this data, half of plastic and rubber product manufacturers were valued and sold between 3.00 and 5.17 times their annual seller discretionary earnings, with 25% of well-run, larger businesses trading above this range, and 25% of smaller, less desirable businesses trading below.

 Get started with BizBuySell